DaneelsT/work/README.md

 System written in PHP [(Using Carbon Framework)](https://github.com/JoeriHermans/Carbon "Carbon Framework") to submit and check workshifts, track current monthly earnings, ...

+## Version 4.0

+###### Advanved year overview
+In this version the database scheme has been updated, designed to respect the normalisation process more than the previous scheme used.
+When a month gets booked the current year will be saved into the database.
+This makes it possible that, when the user books the year, these months stay accessable through their 'month' row, which can be then used to draw a detailed view of all worked months during that particular year.

 ## Version 3.0

 ###### Multilanguage support using GetText and basic API implementation